-ECG (electrocardiogram) is a recorder of the electrical activity of the heart at rest.
+ECG (electrocardiogram) in veterinary medicine is a recorder of the electrical activity of the heart at rest.

 The ECG wave consists of 3 parts: P-wave, QRS complex, and T-wave.

-S-T-interval: after QRS in the time when the ventricle is depolarized.
-Can be used to diagnose ischemia or hypoxia.
+- S-T-interval: after QRS in the time when the ventricle is depolarized.
+It can be used to diagnose ischemia or hypoxia.